New Jersey Spinal Cord Injury Lawyer- Client Reviews

 We are able to achieve this by having a highly qualified staff of personal injury lawyers who are not afraid to take on the cases other firms turn down.
 Several of our attorneys have been honored with lifetime memberships in the Multi-Million Dollar Advocates Forum and have collectively tried hundreds of cases in court.

-One of our firm’s founders, James S. Lynch, has been named a New Jersey Super Lawyer every year since 2008 in recognition of his extensive achievements as a trial lawyer.
-He was also appointed to and currently serves on the Executive Board of New Jersey’s Association for Justice, an organization of trial lawyers with more than 2,000 members.
+One of our firm’s founders, James S. Lynch was appointed to and currently serves on the Executive Board of New Jersey’s Association for Justice, an organization of trial lawyers with more than 2,000 members.

 James Lynch has also recovered millions in collective trial verdicts for clients who have suffered spinal cord injuries, including: